wp-cli/cron-command/README.md

 ## Support

-Github issues aren't for general support questions, but there are other venues you can try: https://wp-cli.org/#support
+GitHub issues aren't for general support questions, but there are other venues you can try: https://wp-cli.org/#support

 *This README.md is generated dynamically from the project's codebase using `wp scaffold package-readme` ([doc](https://github.com/wp-cli/scaffold-package-command#wp-scaffold-package-readme)).
 To suggest changes, please submit a pull request against the corresponding part of the codebase.*